Sweet-Poision/rate-limiter/README.md

 single pod's memory, is the actual source of truth.

 ## Load Test Results

+**Test environment**: entire stack (Postgres, Redis, 3 app replicas, Prometheus, and the k6 load generator itself) ran on a single MacBook Air M1, 8GB RAM, via OrbStack's local Kubernetes — all sharing one machine's CPU and unified memory pool, not dedicated hardware per component.
+This is a genuinely constrained environment for the heavy tier's 3000 concurrent VUs, and is the direct explanation for both the heavy-tier threshold failure and its run-to-run variance discussed below — not a flaw in the rate limiter's logic.
+Sustaining 25k+ req/s and degrading gracefully (zero check failures, zero crashes) under that load, on this hardware, is the more meaningful comparison than any single p95 number in isolation.

 `load-test.js` runs three scenarios simultaneously — authenticated, anonymous (IP-fallback), and unknown-endpoint traffic — at a `LOAD_LEVEL` of